-From 16 October 2023 you will be notified via electronic communication of your child's score in the entrance test.
+You will be notified via electronic communication of your child's score in the entrance test by Friday 17 October 2025.
 Results will be available online where registration was submitted through Warwickshire's online parent portal.
-Parents/Carers who have either registered with Warwickshire Admissions (or have asked that their child's score be shared with Warwickshire Admissions) will receive the following information from Warwickshire Admissions:
+Parents/Carers who have either registered with Warwickshire

+Admissions (or have asked that their child's score be shared with Warwickshire Admissions) will receive the following information from Warwickshire Admissions:

-- 1) Your child's score for each of the three components and a total score. - 2) The Automatic Qualifying Scores and required minimum academic standard for admission (minimum score for a place on the waiting list) for each Warwickshire Grammar school for the previous year where the same weightings have been applied for the three sections.
+1) Your child's score for each of the three components and a total score.

+2) The Automatic Qualifying Scores and required minimum academic standard for admission (minimum score for a place on the waiting list) for each Warwickshire grammar school for the previous year where the same weightings have been applied for the three sections.
 These can be used for comparison purposes but there can be no guarantee that any child, including those scoring above the required score for previous years, will be offered a grammar school place.

-Parents/Carers who have either registered with the Grammar Schools of Birmingham or have asked that their child's score be shared with the Grammar Schools of Birmingham will receive an additional letter showing their child's test score and the minimum score required for entry in the previous year, together with the qualifying score for those schools who have set such a score.
-Warwickshire's Grammar Schools and the Grammar Schools in Birmingham may choose to use different weightings.
-This means that if your child receives two results letters, their total scores could be different.
+Parents/Carers who have registered with the Grammar Schools of Birmingham or the Shropshire/Wolverhampton/Walsall grammar schools or have asked that their child's score be shared with the Grammar Schools of Birmingham or the Shropshire/Wolverhampton/Walsall grammar schools will receive an additional letter showing their child's test score and the minimum score required for entry in the previous year, together with the qualifying score for those schools who have set such a score.